Here is the list of 14 trails and tracks for cycling in Singapore:

 Tips

-- Make sure that you visit enough stores in Singapore before deciding to buy a particular bicycle for yourself.
+- Make sure you visit enough stores in Singapore before buying a particular bicycle for yourself.
 There are a myriad of well-equipped stores for the same, such as Hello Bicycle, Tay Junction, Treknolog, and The Bike Settlement.
-Wheeler’s Yard does some amazing speciality bikes, and the e-commerce app Carousell is the perfect place for you if you are on the lookout for some second-hand bicycles.
+Wheeler’s Yard does some amazing specialty bikes, and the e-commerce app Carousell is the perfect place for you if you want second-hand bicycles.

 - The best part about is that you don’t necessarily need a bicycle to enjoy riding in Singapore.
-There are numerous places where you can rent a bike for a day, such as the East Coast Park and the Pulau Ubin.
+You can rent a bike for a day in numerous places, such as the East Coast Park and the Pulau Ubin.
 Rates can go as low as SGD 3 per hour, making biking affordable and fun at the same time.

-- Even though helmets are not mandatory yet for cyclists in Singapore, never refrain from wearing one for your own safety.
-Additionally, your bike needs to be equipped with a white light in the front, and a red light at the back.
+- Even though helmets are not mandatory yet for cyclists in Singapore, never refrain from wearing them for your own safety.
+Additionally, your bike must be equipped with a white light in the front and a red light at the back.

 - Try and take full advantage of the car-free Sunday, once a month in Singapore.
-On this day, roads around Padang and other streets in CBD are partially closed for cars, making it the ideal condition for cyclists to enjoy a carefree day.
+On this day, roads around Padang and other streets in the CBD are partially closed to cars, making it the ideal condition for cyclists to enjoy a carefree day.

 - You might not find a lot of eating outlets and shops on the way, so it is best to stock on water beforehand